-STOCKHOLDERS ARE ENCOURAGED TO VOTE THEIR PROXY BY TELEPHONE AS DESCRIBED IN THE ENCLOSED TELEPHONE VOTING INSTRUCTIONS OR, DATE, SIGN AND RETURN THE ENCLOSED PROXY IN THE ENCLOSED ENVELOPE, TO WHICH NO POSTAGE NEED BE AFFIXED IF MAILED IN THE UNITED STATES.
+STOCKHOLDERS ARE ENCOURAGED TO VOTE THEIR PROXY BY TELEPHONE AS DESCRIBED IN THE ENCLOSED TELEPHONE VOTING INSTRUCTIONS OR, DATE, SIGN, AND RETURN THE ENCLOSED PROXY IN THE ENCLOSED ENVELOPE, TO WHICH NO POSTAGE NEED BE AFFIXED IF MAILED IN THE UNITED STATES.
 TWO ATTENDANCE CARDS TO THE 1997 ANNUAL MEETING ARE ENCLOSED.

-ROGER P. SMITH SECRETARY
+/s/ Roger P. Smith ROGER P. SMITH SECRETARY